-- Block both front and rear of the wheel diagonally opposite the jack position. - Loosen but do not remove wheel nuts. - JACKING AT FRONT-Place hydraulic jack on wood block near energy abosrbing front bumper bracket.
+- Block both front and rear of the wheel diagonally opposite the jack position. - Loosen but do not remove wheel nuts. - JACKING FRONT-Place ΑT hydraulic jack block near energy on wood abosrbing front bumper bracket.
 Place hook at flange of front cross-member.
-Pass chain under bumper and adjust chain length to snug fit on fork on top of jack. - JACKING AT REAR-Remove skirt if vehicle is so equipped, using a 2 cross-recessed screwdriver 9/16" wrench or socket (as shown).
-Place hydraulic jack on wood block close rear suspension bracket (see illustration).
-The hook is placed in the drainage slot under bracket.
-Adjust chain length so link will fit in fork at top of jack. - Close valve at base of jack and insert jack handle, - Always operate jack with slow, smooth motion.
+Pass chain under bumper and adjust chain length to snug fit on fork on top of jack. - JACKING ΑT REAR-Remove skirt if vehicle is so equipped, using a No. cross-recessed screwdriver 9/16" wrench or socket (as shown).
+Place hydraulic jack on wood block close suspension bracket (see illustration).
+The hook is placed drainage slot under bracket.
+Adjust chain length so link will fit in fork at top of jack. - Close valve at base of jack and insert jack handle. - Always operate jack with slow, smooth motion.